 Choosing where your child goes to school is one of the biggest decisions you’ll make as a parent, but you’re not alone in it.
 Thousands of Indiana parents make K-12 education decisions each year.
 You can do it!
 And remember, each child is unique.
 So, the “best” school for your child may be different than the “best” school for your neighbor’s child.

 If you live in Indiana, you have access to six main types of school.
 Understanding these options is the best starting point for finding a great school for your family.
 In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.

 Most Indiana children attend traditional public schools, which represent the most well-known school choice.
 Traditional public schools are operated by school districts, free to attend, open to all students, and funded by taxpayers.
 On average, Indiana spends $11,626 per public school student each year.

 Each state has its own open enrollment rules.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
-In Indiana, parents have restricted open enrollment; students can request to transfer to any public school of their choice, provided the school has a policy allowing for open enrollment.
+In Indiana, parents have restricted open enrollment; so, students can request to transfer to any public school of their choice, provided the school has a policy allowing for open enrollment.
 Open enrollment is a valuable form of public school choice, giving parents more tuition-free options for their child.
 If you would like to participate in open enrollment, contact your local district to learn more.